 Cleaning your dog's ears can be a real hassle, especially if you don't know how to do it properly.
 Their ears are a very important part of their anatomy and need to be cleaned regularly to be able to reach their full hearing abilities.
 This article gives advice on how to properly clean your dog's ears and the do's and don'ts along the way.

 When ears are not regularly cleaned, it can cause more build up which can eventually lead to irritation and inflammation.
 When this happens, airflow begins to be restricted and can ultimately end up in an ear infection.
 The best way to prevent your dog from getting an ear infection is to simply clean the ears to stop the possibility of the build-up of wax, dirt and other unwelcome debris.

-Earwax PET™ is one of the best solutions for cleaning your dog's ears, and is expected to be available on Amazon in late April!
+Earwax PET™ is one of the best solutions for cleaning your dog's ears, and is available on Amazon!
 Don't miss out on this awesome and convenient way to clean your dog's ears with a brand new, patent-pending formula.
 Here's a sneak peek at the super simple steps for using this product to effectively clean your dog's ears:

 - For large dogs (greater than 35 pounds), slowly place 1 full dropper into the ear canal.

 - For small dogs (less than 35 pounds), slowly place ½ dropper into the ear canal.

 - Gently massage the base of the ear for several minutes.

 - Keep the dog still for 5-15 minutes to allow the wax and debris to dissolve.